 We've listed below a description of the two patterns associated with urinary incontinence so that you can start to get an understanding of the various possibilities according to Chinese Medicine.

 Once identified, patterns are often treated using herbal formulas.
 Drinking herbal infusions is the most common remedy in Chinese Medicine, together with acupuncture.
-Here we detail below five formulas that can help treat the various patterns associated with urinary incontinence, depending on which pattern fits your profile.
+Here we detail below seven formulas that can help treat the various patterns associated with urinary incontinence, depending on which pattern fits your profile.

 The Spleen is a so-called "Zang" Organ.
 Learn more about the Spleen in Chinese Medicine